Pan Am Flight 103: Departure

-On its arrival at Heathrow Terminal 3 on the day of the disaster, the passengers and their luggage (as well as an unaccompanied suitcase which was part of the interline luggage on the feeder flight) were transferred directly to Clipper Maid of the Seas, a Boeing 747-100 with the registration N739PA whose previous flight had originated from Los Angeles and arrived via San Francisco as flight PA 124, landing at 12 noon and parking at Gate K-14.
-The plane, which operated the flight's transatlantic leg, pushed back from the terminal at 18:04 and took off from runway 27R at 18:25, bound for New York JFK Airport and then Detroit Metropolitan Wayne County Airport.
+On the day of the disaster, Clipper Maid of the Seas, a Boeing 747-100 with the registration N739PA, whose previous flight had originated from Los Angeles and arrived via San Francisco as flight PA 124, landed at 12 noon and parked at Gate K-14 at Heathrow Terminal 3.
+Passengers and their luggage (as well as an unaccompanied suitcase that was part of the interline luggage on the feeder flight) were transferred directly to the plane, which operated the flight's transatlantic leg.
+The plane pushed back from the terminal at 18:04 and took off from runway 27R at 18:25, bound for New York JFK Airport and then Detroit Metropolitan Wayne County Airport.
 Contrary to many popular accounts of the disaster (though repeated, with reference, below), the flight, which had a scheduled gate departure time of 18:00, left Heathrow airport on time.

 Loss of contact

 At 18:58, the aircraft established two-way radio contact with Shanwick Oceanic Area Control in Prestwick, Scotland, on 123.95 MHz.
 The transmission was made by Captain MacQuarrie.
 He transmitted, "Good evening, Scottish.
 Clipper 103.
 We are level at 310."
 The controller responded, "103, you are identified."

 Clipper Maid of the Seas approached the corner of the Solway Firth at 19:01, and crossed the coast at 19:02 UTC.
 On scope, the aircraft showed transponder code, or "squawk", 0357 and flight level 310.
 At this point, the Clipper Maid of the Seas was flying at 31000 ft on a heading of 316° magnetic, and at a speed of 313 kn calibrated airspeed.
 Subsequent analysis of the radar returns by RSRE concluded that the aircraft was tracking 321° (grid) and traveling at a ground speed of 803 km/h.

-At 19:02:44 Alan Topp, the airways controller at Scottish Air Traffic Control Centre (ATC), transmitted its oceanic route clearance on behalf of Shanwick.
+At 19:02:44, Alan Topp, the airways controller at Scottish Air Traffic Control Centre (ATC), transmitted its oceanic route clearance on behalf of Shanwick.
 The aircraft did not acknowledge this message.
 Clipper Maid of the Seass "squawk" then flickered off just slightly northeast of the village of Kettleholm.
 Air traffic control tried to make contact with the flight, with no response.
 A loud noise was recorded on the cockpit voice recorder (CVR) at 19:02:50.
 Five radar echoes fanning out appeared, instead of one.
 Comparison of the CVR to the radar returns showed that, eight seconds after the explosion, the wreckage had a 1 nmi spread.
 A British Airways pilot, flying the London–Glasgow shuttle near Carlisle, called Scottish ATC to report that he could see a huge fire on the ground.